 |Basic scratching post||$20|

-People often think they will cut expenses by not having their cat desexed, vaccinated and allowing them to roam as they choose.
-This may save money in the short term, but long term it usually ends up more costly.
-You will need to incorporate veterinary fees for medical emergencies in pregnancy, birth and the postnatal period.
-An un-vaccinated, free-roaming cat is definitely more susceptible to picking up a disease, and the medical treatment can be costly (I adopted a cat with the flu and paid hundreds of dollars in medical bills).
-A free roaming cat is at risk of injury from cars, dogs, other cats etc. These veterinary bills can also be expensive.
+The price you pay for the cat or kitten doesn’t reflect the actual cost.
+People often try to cut expenses by not desexing or vaccinating their cat.
+This saves money in the short term, but long term it usually ends up more costly.
+Veterinary fees for medical emergencies in pregnancy, birth and the postnatal period.
+An un-vaccinated, free-roaming cat is at increased risk of disease and injury, and the medical treatment can be costly (I adopted a cat with the flu and paid hundreds of dollars in medical bills).
+A free-roaming cat is at risk of injury from cars, dogs, other cats etc.

 - Food – This depends on what food you will be providing.
 A raw/homemade diet, premium brands, supermarket brands etc. For one cat, your costs would be around $10 a week.